 - Do you think it is easier to write a short or long story?

 - Have learners pair up and re-write a familiar story – a classic novel, fairytale, or nursery rhyme.

-- After 10 minutes, have learners read their stories to the class and wrap up with a discussion based on the following questions:
+- After 10 minutes, have learners read their stories to the class.
+Wrap up with a discussion based on the following questions:

 - What skills do you practice by writing so concisely?

-- What is lost and gained by adhering to a strict word count?
+- What do we lose and gain by adhering to a strict word count?

 - Is this easier or harder than long-form writing?

 Remember, digital means more than just the same words on a different canvas.
 As famed academic Marshall McLuhan wrote, “The medium is the message” – the format in which a message is written implicitly influences how it is produced and perceived.

 A pen and paper activity is not necessarily nostalgic if it puts digital media principles into practice, as the need to be concise.

 A Case for Spellcheck

 LanguageTool is an online program that detects spelling, grammar, and syntax errors.
-It can be tailored to over 20 languages and specific English variants like UK, Australian, and New Zealand.
-Using a processor like LanguageTool helps learners develop style and grammar skills by running their writing through a robust filter picking up the mistakes that a standard spelling and grammar check might miss.
+Users can tailor it to over 20 languages and specific English variants like UK, Australian, and New Zealand.
+Using a processor-like LanguageTool helps learners develop style and grammar skills.
+When learners run their writing through a robust filter, it picks up the mistakes that a standard spelling and grammar check might miss.

 It is often argued that spelling and grammar checkers are reducing literacy.
-However, it has been found that new words are being produced faster, and according to a Stanford study, used in writing more than ever.
-And with spelling errors becoming increasingly fatal in job applications, we are arguably more literate and less tolerant of errors than ever.
+However, studies found that we are producing new words faster.
+According to a Stanford study, we’re using new words in writing more than ever.
+Spelling errors are becoming increasingly fatal in job applications.
+We are arguably more literate and less tolerant of errors than ever.

 “[A spelling error] says that an individual cannot produce work to a given standard no matter how qualified they might be,” says Mencap CEO Mark Goldring.